garrandall/popular-music-data/tracks/pyt--pretty-young-thing--michael-jackson.md

 Pretty young thing
 You need some loving (T.L.C.)
 Tender love and care
-And I'll take you there, girl, ooh-oh
+And I'll take you there, girl, oh-oh
 I want to love you (P.Y.T.)
 Pretty young thing
 You need some loving (T.L.C.)
 Tender love and care
 And I'll take you there
 (Anywhere you want to go)
-Yes, I will, ooh
+Yes, I will, oh

 Nothing can stop this burning desire to be with you